 You may wonder how you can achieve a fully ‘green’ event while still planning it meticulously and ensuring that everything goes ahead without a hitch.
 Isn’t trying to be environmentally friendly just an extra hassle?

 Going green needn’t be a headache.
-The key is to think green right from the start.
+The key to eco-friendly event planning is to think green right from the start.
 Make it part of your whole event strategy and you’ll find that the tools and solutions are readily available as you go along.
 Preparation is key to greening your event successfully.

 Green event checklist

 Before starting to plan your event, devise a ‘green’ event checklist.
 This will help you make sustainability-focused decisions and make the event’s eco strategy a high priority.
 Below we highlight the key areas you can focus on in order to make your event more green.
 Follow the green event checklist below.

 Waste is a key polluter in the events sector.
 So, when it comes to making an event more sustainable, this should be the first thing on your checklist.